 The Sony H9 aren't designed for sports and fitness as they have a bulky design that can fall off your head with moderate head movements.
 They also have a gamer-centric design with a non-detachable boom mic, which will stand out at the gym.
 That said, they're decently comfortable, well-built, and support Bluetooth, eliminating the risk of the audio cable snagging on something and pulling them off your head.

 The Sony H9 are decent for wireless gaming.
 They're designed for PC and PS5, so you can't use them on your Xbox.
 If that isn't a problem for you, they have very low latency via their wireless dongle, which ensures that your audio and visuals stay in sync, and their battery lasts over 22 hours continuously.
-If you like to game with others, their boom mic ensures that your voice sounds clear, even in moderately noisy environments.
+If you like to game with others, their boom mic ensures that your voice sounds clear, although a little distorted and bright, even in moderately noisy environments.
 Their out-of-the-box sound profile is boomy, which can help emphasize sound effects like footsteps, but you can customize their sound to your liking using their companion app's graphic EQ and presets.

 The Sony H9 are wireless gaming headphones, and you can't use them wired.